droher/baseball.computer/timeball/models/doc_stat_list.md

     of an error and then the pitcher allows a run to score without the help of any additional errors.
 This is a rare occurrence and it might seem unnecessary to track, but it is absolutely essential that we do so in order to preserve the space-time continuum.
 {% enddocs %}

+---- Fielding -----

+{% docs putouts %}
+    (PO) Outs credited to fielder based on who physically made the out, either by:
+        - Catching a ball on the fly
+        - Tagging a runner out
+        - Forcing a runner out
+        - Catching a called third strike
+        - Being the nearest fielder to a baserunner who is called out for interference

+    Putouts have been an important baseball statistic longer than MLB has been around, so it has excellent historical coverage.
+Unassisted putouts are very important in determining the location of batted balls.

+    In modern baseball rules, each out in the game is credited as a putout, and at the play/event level this will always be the case.
+However, in older games for which we only have box score or season-level data, rare plays like baserunner interference may not be assigned to a specific fielder.
+    Every play-by-play out has a putout, but the fielder who gets the putout may be unknown.
+{% enddocs %}

+{% docs assists %}
+    (A) Number of outs in which a fielder touched the ball before anothber fielder recorded a putout.
+    This is almost always a throw to another fielder, but it can also be a deflection.

+    Assists have excellent historical data coverage, and they are particularly useful in determining the location of ground balls.
+The data is present in almost all season-level and game-level accounts.
+    However, individual plays with unknown-fielder putouts are likely to be missing assists entirely.
+{% enddocs %}

+{% docs errors %}
+    (E) Number of errors recorded by a fielder.
+This is recorded when a fielder either fails to make an out that an average fielder should have made or makes a bad play that allows a baserunner to advance.
+    Errors are awarded at the scorekeeper's discretion, making them more subjective than the other two main fielding stats.

+    Errors used to be a much larger component of evaluating fielder quality.
+    When the stat was invented, routine plays were completed much less frequently than they are today.
+    As baseball evolved, routine plays became truly routine, and a fielder's ability to get to the ball became more relevant than their ability
+    to reliably convert the out once they got there.
+While plenty of people as early as the 19th century were aware of this, statistics mostly failed to reflect it until the 1980s, when Bill James and others developed Range Factor and other stats that attempted to measure a fielder's ability to create chances.
+{% enddocs %}

+{% docs fielders_choices %}
+    (FC) Number of times a fielder who fielded the ball attempted to put out a baserunner other than the batter.
+    A fielder's choice can be assigned when the attempt fails, even if there was no error on the play.

+    Fielder's choices are only available on play-by-play data and tend to be recorded when the attempt was a tag and not a force.
+Force plays are explicitly noted and have little overlap with fielder's choices.
+{% enddocs %}

+{% docs plays_started %}
+    Number of times that a fielder made the first play on a prospective batted-ball-out and did not immediately record an error.
+    Hits without any putouts are not included, but assists made on plays that had errors or failed fielder's choices do count.
+{% enddocs %}

+{% docs assisted_putouts %}
+    Number of putouts by the fielder that had at least one recorded, associated assist.
+For older games, this may be a subset of the true total assisted putouts, as unknown-fielder putouts almost never have recorded assists.
+{% enddocs %}

+{% docs first_errors %}
+    Number of events in which a fielder made an error that was the first attempted out on the play.
+{% enddocs %}

+{% docs unknown_putouts %}
+    Number of putouts that were recorded, but without a specified fielder.
+{% enddocs %}

+{% docs incomplete_events %}
+    Number of events in which at least one known fielding play was made by an unknown fielder.
+{% enddocs %}